 Alternatively, consider attending the conference as a “Lectures Only” delegate.

-REGISTER: To register online for the AGHS National Conference 2022, we encourage you to login to your AGHS member account before completing the booking form below.
-But if you can’t login don’t worry, you can just complete the booking form below and click “PAY NOW” to process payment.
+REGISTER: To register online for the AGHS National Conference 2023, we encourage you to login to your AGHS member account before completing the booking form below, as this will simplify the process and retain a record in your account.
+But if you can’t login don’t worry, you can simply complete the booking form below and click “PAY NOW” to process payment.

 Payment methods accepted are credit/debit card (1.75% surcharge added), bank transfer (no surcharge unless international) or cheque (no surcharge).

-Alternatively, for postal bookings please print and complete the booking form at the end of the AGHS Conference Brochure 2022.
+Alternatively, for postal bookings please print, complete and post the booking form at the end of the AGHS Conference Brochure 2023.